 The detective wasn’t amused.
 “Anyway, it’s good you’re here,” he said seriously.
 “Perhaps you can be of some assistance.”

 Roderick followed the detective, pausing briefly to remove his shoes and socks, a habit which drew stares from the other policemen.
-Detective Taggert had grown accustomed to Roderick’s eccentricities, and seemed willing to put up with them, so long as he was useful.
+Detective Taggert had grown accustomed to Roderick’s eccentricities and was willing to put up with them as long as he remained useful.
 Roderick had never failed in that regard.
 As he gradually grew accustomed to the smell, the handkerchief helping to muffle the potent rot, he began to smile cheerfully.
 There was a puzzle to be solved here, that much was certain.
-Roderick was delighted.
-Well, looking around at all the bodies, he was also horrified, but mostly delighted.
+Roderick was delighted; looking around at all the bodies he was also horrified, but mostly delighted.

 “This way, Mr. Steen,” said Taggert, leading the way inside.

 He led Roderick down the hallway.
-Stepping around the bodies, Roderick followed the detective haltingly, pausing to visually examine the corpses.
-They were stiff and wide-eyed, flies buzzing around them, many of them beginning to rot as if they’d been dead for some time.
+Stepping around the bodies, Roderick paused to visually examine the corpses.
+They were stiff and wide-eyed; flies buzzed around them, and many of them looked as if they’d been dead for some time.

 “When did this happen?”
 Roderick asked.